EcomDev/magento2-test-essentials/README.md

 - [x] `WebsiteInterface` implementation as a simple data object for testing website related behaviour
 - [x] `ScopeConfigurationInterface` implementation for testing configuration dependent functionality
 - [x] `DeploymentConfig` implementation for using in configuration caches, db connections, http cache, etc
-- [ ] `ResourceConnection` implementation for quick testing of database components
+- [x] `ResourceConnection` implementation for quick testing of database components

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.